gottesmm/gottesmm.github.io/proposals/sil-ownership-model.md

       // Grab the next block to visit. const SILBasicBlock *BB = Worklist.pop_back_val();

-      // If we already visited the block, then there is no further work to do. if (!VisitedBlocks.insert(BB).second) {
-        continue;
-      }

       // Then check that BB is not a lifetime-ending use block.
 If it is error,
       // since we have an overconsume.
       if (BlocksWithLifetimeEndingUses.count(BB)) {